sagarishere/sudoku-backt/README.md

 ## Testing

 A comprehensive, table-driven integration test suite is included in `main_test.go`.
-It compiles the binary once and executes all 18 subject-defined scenarios (including both valid and invalid layouts) under **both** backtracking and exact-cover algorithm configurations.
+It compiles the binary once and executes all 18 subject-defined scenarios (including both valid and invalid layouts) under **all three** backtracking, exact-cover, and bitmask algorithm configurations.

 Run all tests across the repository:
 ```bash